signalwerk/kokoro.tts/url-processor/README.md

 ## How it works

-1. Add URLs through the web interface
+1. Add content through the web interface:
+   - **URL Mode**: Enter a web URL - the service will fetch the content
+   - **HTML Mode**: Paste HTML directly - skips the fetching step
+   - **Comment** (optional): Add a note to help organize your entries
-2. Service creates a unique hash for each URL
+2. Service creates a unique hash for each entry (based on URL or HTML content)

-3. For each URL, creates a folder `/kokoro/data/${hash}/` containing:
+3. For each entry, creates a folder `/kokoro/data/${hash}/` containing:
-   - `info.json` - URL and processing metadata
+   - `info.json` - URL/identifier and processing metadata
    - `html.json` - Original HTML content and headers
    - `content.json` - Cleaned content via Mozilla Readability
    - `text.json` - Plain text extracted from HTML with chunk metadata